hres/cfg-task-service/README.md

 * MongoDB    3.4.2 LTS
 * PostgreSQL 9.5

-The below instructions assume you have installed the following tools:
+The instructions on this page assume you have installed the following tools:

 * Maven
 * Git

-These need be setup in order for the application/services to function on [Tomcat 8.0 on HRES]
+All The above need be setup in order for the application/services to function on [Tomcat 8.0 on HRES]

 ---